syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/columns/columns.md

 ## Customize column styles

-Customizing the grid column styles allows you to modify the appearance of columns in the Grid control to meet your design requirements.
+Customizing the grid column styles allows you to modify the appearance of columns in the Grid component to meet your design requirements.
 You can customize the font, background color, and other styles of the columns.
 To customize the columns styles in the grid, you can use grid event, css, property or method support.

 For more information check on this [Documentation](https://ej2.syncfusion.com/aspnetmvc/documentation/grid/cell#customize-cell-styles).